Burgyn/burgyn.github.io/_posts/2024-05-12-how-to-use-ihostedservice-to-initialize-an-application.md

 This way we can elegantly initialize our application before it starts answering queries.

-> ⚠️ Nezabudni, že inicializácia by mala byť rýchla.
+> ⚠️ Remember that initialization should be fast.

 To simplify registration to the DI container, we can create an extension: